Pirates vs. Cubs Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 18 doubles, three triples, seven home runs, 25 walks and 38 RBI (66 total hits).
-He's also stolen eight bases.
+- Reynolds has 19 doubles, three triples, seven home runs, 25 walks and 38 RBI (69 total hits).
+He's also swiped eight bases.

-- Reynolds hopes to build on a six-game hitting streak in this matchup.
-In his last 10 outings he is batting .265 with two doubles, nine walks and two RBI.
+- Reynolds will look for his eighth straight game with a hit in this contest.
+In his last 10 games he is batting .343 with three doubles, nine walks and two RBI.

 Reynolds Recent Games